caoimhindenais/spring-integration-channels/README.md

 * The key motivation for providing a channel implementation with this behavior is to support transactions that must span across the channel while still benefiting from the abstraction and loose coupling that the channel provides
 * The DirectChannel internally delegates to a Message Dispatcher to invoke its subscribed Message Handlers, and that dispatcher can have a load-balancing strategy exposed via load-balancer or load-balancer-ref attributes (mutually exclusive).
 Messages are sent in a round robin fashion to their subscribers

+Here we see the message dispatched in a **round robin** fashion on the scheduler thread.
+It's import to note that only **one** service gets the message
 ![Alt text](docs/direct-channel.png?raw=true "Title")